 Bipolar disorder can also affect sexuality and sexual activity.
 You may have periods of hypersexuality during a manic period, and then lose interest in sex during a depressive episode.
 These sexual issues can create problems in relationships and lower self-esteem.

 Hypersexuality means having an acutely increased interest in sex and more frequent sexual urges.
 Other signs of hypersexuality include:

 - unable to achieve sexual satisfaction despite a lot of sexual activity

-- sex drive that seems out of control
+- out of control sex drive

-- having sex with multiple sex partners, including strangers
+- multiple sex partners, including strangers

 - excessive masturbation